Weizhang2017/SMTPEmail/README.md

 {'message count': 804, 'mailbox size': 18096539}
 ```
 #### Retrieve email via IMAP

+> Additonal features:
+1. Specify variable `delete=True` to delete the messages that have been retrieved, default value is `False`
+2. Specify variable `msg_id=all` to retrieve all messages

 ```shell
 >>>from SMTPEmail import IMAP
 >>>client = IMAP(